ehill-iolani/AP_Research_2023/README.md

 username: rstudio

-password: randomly generate, look at the terminal
+password: randomly generated, look at the terminal

 Once you have logged in, click the three dots by the file path menu and enter:
 ```